dpodium-roc/final_app_code/README.md

 ============
 1. Download this repository.

-2. Login to your WordPress WooCommerce admin dashboard, navigate to the Plugins menu and click Add New.

-3. Unzip pipwave_Magento_Plugin.zip.
+2. Unzip pipwave_Magento_Plugin.zip.

-4. Go to Magento installation root directory.
+3. Go to Magento installation root directory.
 Install/upload 'pipwave' directory into 'app/code'.

-5. Enter the following at the command line: `php bin/magento setup:upgrade` [in CMD/Command Prompt][magento root directory]
+4. Enter the following at the command line: `php bin/magento setup:upgrade` [in CMD/Command Prompt][magento root directory]

 5. After installation is successful, login to your magento admin account.